 - minimum spanning tree: Prim and Kruskal algorithms

 - sorting: O(n^2) insertion/selection/bubble sort, O(nlogn) quick sort, merge sort, heap sort

 - hash: hashset and hashmap

 - advanced topics: Trie, AVL, red-black tree (didn’t go into the details)

 I also found it very useful to practice with the book Cracking the Coding Interview: 189 Programming Questions and Solutions.
-It not only covered various data structure and algorithm topics, but also other basic concepts of computer science and discrete mathematics, and more importantly how to handle behavioral questions.
+It not only covered various data structure and algorithm topics, but also other basic concepts of computer science and discrete mathematics, which Google also claimed they might ask in an interview.
+The book also covered how to handle behavioral questions but Google doesn’t really ask this from an intern candidate.
 I scanned through the book, and went on to LeetCode to practice.
 Some algorithm ideas can be really hard to grasp, and some of them are:

 - greedy: think about its correctness very carefully before you start to code!

 - binary search: take advantage of monotonicity! and DO implement it at least once!